iwasnevergivenaname/adoption_app/README.md

 individual users so users can access their saved data. this is seen at the top of the page under "saved animals" and "saved resources".

+## To run on your machine
+run `npm i` in your terminal to install dependencies

 # Models